MatthewRalston/kmerdb/CITATION_FAQ.md

 - Is there another way I can get rid of the citation notice?

 Yes.
-Find a way to finance future development of GNU Parallel.
+Find a way to finance future development of kmerdb.
 If you pay me a normal salary, I will be happy to remove the citation notice.

 The citation notice is about (indirect) funding - nothing else.